genexuslabs/web-controls-library/src/components/grid-smart-css/readme.md

 # gx-grid-smart-flex

-A container for including a repetitive elements list based on Flexbox Layout It provides 3 slots:
+A container for including a repetitive elements list based on CSS Grid Layout It provides 3 slots:

 - 'grid-content' slot: This slot holds the grid's content